FAQs: Financial/Good Standing

 Q. My chapter is not in "good standing" because of missing financial reports from previous years.
 I don't have any way to get all the required information to complete the missing financial reports.
 What should I do?

 A. All chapters are required to keep their records for three years.
-However, if this happens please notify Jorge Colon, Chapter financial coordinator.
-Jorge’s contact info is:
+However, if this happens, please notify the Chapter Financial Coordinator at ChapterFinancials@aacn.org or (800) 394-5995, ext.
+367.

 A. No, the only thing that National requires is the bank statement for that given month to confirm there was no activity.